oridim/ds220-group-project/README.md

 > PlantUML has bad auto-layout for Peter Chen notation.
 Sorry for how "wide" the diagram is.

 ![ER Diagram](http://www.plantuml.com/plantuml/proxy?src=https://raw.githubusercontent.com/oridim/ds220-group-project/refs/heads/main/ERDiagram.puml)

+### Requirement Queries

+Here are a list of assumed queries that our sales representatives and customers will want to make:

+- Customers **will want** to view our entire inventory or product on our website.

+    - They will want to filter _by vendor_.
+    - They will want to filter _by product_ they have _purchased before_.
+    - They will want to filter _by vendors_ they have _purchased from before_.

+- Sales representatives **need** to be able to issue invoices to customers.

+    - They should _only_ be able to issue invoices to _existing customers_.
+    - They should _only_ be able to _include product_ in _our system_ for the detail lines of the invoice.

+- Sales representatives and customers **need** to be able to view invoices.

+    - Sales representatives should _only_ be able to view invoices _they have issued_.
+    - Customers should _only_ be able to view invoices _they been issued_.
+    - Both sales representatives and customers will want to filter invoices _by vendor_.
+    - Both sales representatives and customers will want to filter invoices _by product_.

 ## Logical Stage